MichaelKim/lyra/README.md

 TODO:

-- More playback controls
-  - Shuffle
 - Add search bar on top of song list
-- Display title and artist on bottom left
 - Highlight row of current song
 - Stylize scroll bar (like mercurywm)